Andrei-Mardale/turingMachineAA/README.md

 "make run"

 #Input
-The program expects the codification of a Turing Machin (the rules for this are described in the statement) and it's input in the file "date.in"
+The program expects the codification of a Turing Machine (the rules for this are described in the statement) and it's input in the file "date.in"

 #Output
 The program executes the Turing Machine and outputs the result to the file "date.out".